 Exercise 3: Cluster the words

-Instruction: Divide the words into two groups: words related to illness and symptoms, and words related to help and recovery.
+Instruction: Arrange the words in the correct group: the words related to complaints and symptoms versus the words related to medical advice and aids.

 Exercise 4: Translate and use in a sentence